apollux/apollux.github.io/_posts/2017-02-13-importance-of-a-decent-password-strategy.md

 ### Password reuse
-Since we have entered passwords everywhere, we rely on the security of each and website to keep our password safe.
+Since we have entered passwords everywhere, we rely on the security of each and every website to keep our password safe.
 Unfortunately websites get hacked regulary.
 Big names like [LinkedIn][1] and [Adobe][2] are among those hacked websites.

 When a website is hacked and the attackers got their hands on the user data, they could gain access to your email and password.
 The first thing attackers